LODSContent/ACPGuidance/ACPCreationProcess.md

 ### Creating an ACP for a lab that uses Azure Container Instances (ACI)

 LIke Azure VMs, containers provide compute resources.
-As such, for labs that use use containers, you ***must*** limit containers creation by name, memory, cpu, and gpu resources.
+As such, for labs that use use containers, you ***must*** limit container creation by name, memory, cpu, and gpu resources.
 You should also consider limiting by region as well.

    > NOTE: This section refers to Azure Container Instances (ACI), not Azure Kubernetes Service (AKS).
 AKS provides a container orchestration service for managing clusters and pods to deploy and scale applications.
 Examples of how to limit resources for labs that use AKS resources are provided later in this document.